rocrill/crock-on/README.md

   Result: Pass

-  The site is fully responsive and optimised for mobile as well as dektop devices.
+  The site is fully responsive and optimised for mobile, tablet and dektop devices.

 * Site Owner Goals